danawoodman/tub/README.md

 go install github.com/danawoodman/tub
 ```

-This provides a `tub` command that you can use to control your BestWay hottub (see usage below).
+This provides a `tub` command that you can use to control your BestWay hot tub (see usage below).

 ## Usage